godotengine/godot-docs/tutorials/plugins/running_code_in_the_editor.rst

         // Code to execute both in editor and in game.
     }

+.. _doc_running_code_in_the_editor_important_information:

 Important information
 ---------------------

-Any other GDScript that your tool script uses must *also* be a tool.
-Any GDScript without ``@tool`` used by the editor will act like an empty file!
+The general rule is that **any other GDScript that your tool script uses must *also* be a tool**.
+The editor is not able to construct instances from GDScript files without ``@tool``, which means you cannot call methods or reference member variables from them otherwise.
+However, since static methods, constants and enums can be used without creating an instance, it is possible to call them or reference them from a ``@tool`` script onto other non-tool scripts.
+One exception to this are :ref:`static variables <doc_gdscript_basics_static_variables>`.
+If you try to read a static variable's value in a script that does not have ``@tool``, it will always return ``null`` but won't print a warning or error when doing so.
+This restriction does not apply to static methods, which can be called regardless of whether the target script is in tool mode.

 Extending a ``@tool`` script does not automatically make the extending script a ``@tool``.
 Omitting ``@tool`` from the extending script will disable tool behavior from the super class.
-Therefore the extending script should also specify the ``@tool`` annotation.
+Therefore, the extending script should also specify the ``@tool`` annotation.

-Modifications in the editor are permanent.
+Modifications in the editor are permanent, with no undo/redo possible.
 For example, in the next section when we remove the script, the node will keep its rotation.
 Be careful to avoid making unwanted modifications.
+Consider setting up :ref:`version control <doc_version_control_systems>` to avoid losing work in case you make a mistake.

 Try ``@tool`` out
 -----------------